 There are a few special places I’ve seen on my travels that I’d describe as magical.
-The first is after snowfall when the sky changes from grey to blue and the sunlight makes the snowflakes twinkle from its rays.
+The first is after a snowfall when the sky changes from grey to blue and the sunlight makes the snowflakes twinkle from its rays.
 The second is the endless falls and turquoise pools at Kuang Si Falls in Laos.

-The Kuang Si Falls are located near the small city of Luang Prabang, and there’s no question why it is one of the most popular attractions in the area.
+Kuang Si Falls is located near the small city of Luang Prabang, and there’s no question why it is one of the most popular attractions in the area.
 (But don’t let the thought of tourist hoards put you off, Kuang Si Falls are not to be missed.)
 The drops of the multi-tiered waterfall cascade over limestone formations into large pools of emerald green water, which are surrounded by acres of lush rainforest.

 You’ll first lay eyes on the lowest pool, which will quickly win you over with its mystical charm that makes you feel as though you’ve entered an enchanted playground.
 Over the next few hours (you’ll need at least two), you’ll climb a rocky pathway alongside the tiers of gushing water falling into milky turquoise pools that spill over into the next pool and the next.
 As you continue, each tier will be more impressive than the last until you reach the showstopper at the head of the falls.

 It’s hard to believe a place like Kuang Si actually exists and even harder to describe the waterfall in words.
 So I suggest you see this one yourself!

 Since the Kuang Si Falls flow year-round, you can visit anytime!
 The photos on this post were taken during the “small water” months, and I can only imagine how impressive the falls must be during the heavier months.